 Youth Education & Training

 Youth education and training is an important aspect of what SSCEF does.
 Through our "Story Behind the UCRRP Project" we offer the ability for students and scouts to better understand nature and its ecosystems.
 With a variety of service projects, scouts will be able to see how they can make a difference in helping nature.
 In addition, SSCEF acknowledges youth achievement in conservation, the sciences and outdoor sports at its annual dinner.

-This past year, SSCEF was pleased to lecture Ms. Mobley's 7th Grade Science Classes at the Falmouth Academy about the Childs River restoration project.
-The lecture was followed up a day later by a guided site tour.
+Like last year, SSCEF is pleased to lecture Ms. Mobley's 7th Grade Science Classes at the Falmouth Academy about the Childs River restoration project.
+The lecture on September 12th, will be followed up on September 13th with a guided site tour.
 Integral with the site tour, Academy students conduct science experiments, practice their drawing skills, listen to / discuss respective poetry and experience a meditation session.

-SSCEF was also fortunate to have Eagle Scout candidate Ned Heywood design, plan and construct (along with his team) viewing platforms at the restoration site.
+In 2021, SSCEF was fortunate to have Eagle Scout candidate Ned Heywood design, plan and construct (along with his team) viewing platforms at the restoration site.

 SSCEF supports organizations which contribute to the vitality of our community and align with our direction and objectives.
 Each year, the SSCEF Board selects which organizations it will support

 During this fiscal year, SSCEF designated the following organizations to receive gifts - The 300 Committee, Salt Pond Bird Sanctuaries, Friends of Mashpee National Wildlife Refuge, Boys and Girls Club of Cape Cod, the National Wild Turkey Federation - Cranberry Country Longbeards, Ducks Unlimited, Trout Unlimited, Boy Scouts Troop 42, Ship 40 Sea Scouts, and the Living Observatory.

 Personal, Public, & Sporting Safety